Policy How to Guide

 MAINTAINING AUTHORITY THROUGH POLICY

-WHY DOES A SCHOOL BOARD NEED A COMPLETE SET OF POLICIES?
+WHY DOES A SCHOOL BOARD NEED A COMPLETE SET

 WHAT IS POLICY?